Dr. Seyed M. Aghili, Department Head

 - To prepare graduates to practice engineering and to be successful in solving the engineering problems encountered in industry, government, or private practice;

 - To provide graduates with the motivation and skills to advance into positions of increased responsibility and to pursue continuing education or graduate studies; and

 - To produce graduates who are not only ethical and professional as engineers but also responsible members of their communities and the larger society.

-At the time of completion of the engineering program, a student will possess all of the following:
+At the time of completion of the engineering program, graduates of the program will be able to:

-- An ability to understand the impact of engineering solutions in a global, economic, environmental, and societal context;
+- Recognize ethical and professional responsiblities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts;

 The Department of Electrical Engineering and Computer Science encourages students to participate in the activities of the McNeese Engineering Society, which is McNeese's student chapter of the Louisiana Engineering Society.
-Students are also urged to participate in student chapters of the American Institute of Chemical Engineers (AIChE), the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), the National Society of Black Engineers (NSBE), and the Society of Women Engineers (SWE).
+Students are also urged to participate in student chapters of the Association for Computing Machinery (ACM), Association for Women in Computing (AWC), Association of Computer Engineers (ACE), Institute of Electrical and Electronics Engineers (IEEE), International Association of Computer Science and Information Technology (IACSIT), National Society of Black Engineers (NSBE), and the Society of Women Engineers (SWE).
 Additionally, juniors and seniors with high academic achievements are invited to join the McNeese Engineering Honor Society, Mu Omega Sigma.